stevehemingway/stevehemingway.github.io/content/Trading/October/13_october.md

 As a sector, energy has practically disappeared in terms of its weighting in the SPX.
 At some point I think it must come back, but the march of technology now seems unstoppable.
 Just as it did in 1999.

+I added a few 'interesting' energy stocks into [a portfolio on unhedged](https://www.unhedged.com/portfolio/5f857d11c370150010da7554/).
+I've only just started using unhedged, but it looks as though it has a lot of handy data.
+I like Koyfin, but it does not seem to offer any ability to keep notes or see financials in a sensible layout.
+I'm sure both services have their value.
+The charting on Koyfin is amazing.

+# Sam Brittan

+I was very sorry to read that Sam Brittan had passed away.
+He became the first economics correspondent of the FT in 1960.
+You can see an article about him [here](https://www.ft.com/content/b763bf06-3fc2-4e95-9fe6-a17acf3d8f3b).
+I read a great deal by him, and it stimulated my subsequent interest in the subject.
+He was a liberal, in the classical sense, as most people with an economics training tend to be.
+He sensibly wanted to avoid going into politics.
+I am sure he had a more benevolent effect on the UK than his younger brother, who did go into politics and ended up in Mrs Thatcher's cabinet.

+It seems to me that whatever the label people choose to attach to their political beliefs, if they have any sort of exposure to economics as an academic subject they tend to agree with each other more than they disagree.
+I have always wondered why economics has never been a mainstream school subject, unlike music, art, geography or woodwork for example.

+I didn't realize that he was quite so shambolic in his dress and behaviour.
+He would not have made it today, where there is so much emphasis on looking good on screen.